kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## Commandline Options

-**pistar-lastqso** supports a number of commandline options, as shown below, and in **[the Help text](https://github.com/kencormack/pistar-lastqso#the-help-text)**.
-Multiple options can be specified at the same time.
+**pistar-lastqso** supports a number of commandline options, as shown below, and described in **[the Help text](https://github.com/kencormack/pistar-lastqso#the-help-text)**.
+Multiple options can be specified at the same time (though each option MUST be separated from the next, with a space).
 For example, specifying "-c -n -t" (or "--csv --nobig --top") will download the latest updated **user.csv** file, disable the large font display of the Callsigns, and activate the non-scrolling information section at the top of the screen.

 **Valid Options and Parameters...**
 ```